Alastair Stewart: 1990s

 ITN's network coverage of the 1992 Budget saw the ninth year of Stewart's involvement in the presentation of the annual event for ITV.
 It was his fifth year anchoring the programme having replaced Sir Alastair Burnet, who retired from ITN in 1991.

-During his time with ITN, he also provided the commentary for many of its other special programmes on the ITV network including the State Openings of Parliament, numerous by-elections, state visits and for the Royal Weddings of Charles, Prince of Wales, and Lady Diana Spencer and The Duke of York and Sarah Ferguson.
+During his time with ITN, he also provided the commentary for many of its other special programmes on the ITV network including the State Openings of Parliament, numerous by-elections, state visits and for the royal weddings of Charles, Prince of Wales and Lady Diana Spencer and Prince Andrew and Sarah Ferguson.

 From 1993 to September 2009, he was the co-presenter of ITV London's regional news programme London Tonight.

 He has also presented Alastair Stewart's Sunday for BBC Radio 5 in 1994.
 Then in 1995, he joined GMTV, where he anchored Alastair Stewart's Sunday Programme until 2001.

 Stewart also presented Police Camera Action!, which originally started in 1994, on ITV, showing video footage of examples of road crime from police cars.
 In 2003 he was dropped from this role after his second conviction for drink driving.
 He was more than three times the legal limit when his car crashed in Hampshire.
 Episodes that had already been recorded for broadcast in 2002 were finally shown in January 2006.